cometbft/knowledge-base/protocols/abci/addressing-1174.md

 These algorithmic modifications have also been made to CometBFT (on branch `main`) as part of issues [#1171][1171], and [#1230][1230].

+## On crash recovery

+Applications that opt for eventual coherence because their `ProcessProposal` implementation can be non-deterministic, will have an additional problem for recovering nodes.
+When replaying messages for the unfinished consensus, they may run `ProcessProposal` twice for the same value and round: one before the crash and one after the crash.
+Since `ProcessProposal` can now be non-deterministic, it is possible that both executions produce different outputs.

+This problem is analogous to the one already identified for `PrepareProposal`, which can always be non-deterministic, and is captured in [#1035][1035].
+So, similarly to `PrepareProposal`, the current CometBFT implementation of the `PrivValidator` includes a double-signing protection mechanism that will prevent the recovering node from sending conflicting messages for the same height, round, and step.
+This mechanism will drop any prevote message resulting from `ProcessProposal` that doesn't match a previously sent prevote for the same height and round.
+Until [#1035][1035] is addressed, this is considered a good enough solution in our implementation.

 ## Conclusion

 This document has explored the possibility of relaxing the coherence and determinism properties